What is hemolytic uremic syndrome (HUS)?

 - Renal (kidney) failure

 Most cases of HUS happen after someone has become infected with E. coli bacteria.
 E. coli is a common bacterium that people normally have in their digestive tract.
 But certain strains produce the toxins that destroy the red blood cells and damage your kidneys.

 Anyone can get HUS, but it is more common in children and older adults.
 Many people who get an E. coli infection do not develop HUS.

 Symptoms of hemolytic uremic syndrome?

 The first symptoms of HUS are vomiting and diarrhea.
 The diarrhea might have blood in it.
-Around 5 to 10 days after the diarrhea starts, you or your child might start developing signs of anemia.
+Around 5 to 10 days after the diarrhea starts, you or your child might develop signs of anemia.
 Anemia happens when you don’t have enough red blood cells to carry oxygen to your cells.
 Symptoms include:

 - Bloody diarrhea